FlavScents AInsights Entry for 2-Heptanone (CAS: 110-43-0)

 3. Natural Occurrence & Formation

-2-Heptanone naturally occurs in various fruits and dairy products.
-It is a metabolic byproduct of fatty acid degradation and can also form through the Maillard reaction during food processing.
-Its presence in natural sources allows it to be designated as a "natural flavor" in certain regulatory contexts, depending on its extraction and production methods.
+2-Heptanone occurs naturally in various fruits and foods, including bananas, apples, and some cheeses.
+It can also be formed through the enzymatic degradation of fatty acids and is a byproduct of microbial fermentation processes.
+Its presence in natural sources allows it to be designated as a "natural flavor" in certain regulatory contexts, aligning with consumer preferences for natural ingredients.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs